Cursor vs NeuroCode

 Integration depth and quality of AI-powered code suggestions within VSCode.

-- Your team requires efficient prototyping tools.
+- Your team requires a tool focused on algorithm prototyping and exploration.

-- Free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your development scale or usage.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".